 Three main themes emerged from the interviews during the data analysis process.
 The names of these themes, their characteristics, and sample responses are described in this section.

-The first theme describes how peer support has impacted participants' abilities to transfer computational skills to applications in their field.
+The first theme describes how peer support had impacted participants' abilities to transfer statistical computing skills to applications in their field.
 The second theme provides participants' descriptions of how a singular graduate student or faculty “consultant” influenced the development of their computational abilities.
-The third theme recounts how participants' independent research experiences have affected the development of their computational abilities, as well as helped to emphasize the importance of computational literacy to their field.
+The third theme recounts how participants' independent research experiences had affected the development of their computational abilities, and helped to emphasize the importance of computational literacy to their field.
 In the following sections, themes are delineated with quotations from participants to ensure authenticity of descriptions of their experiences.

 Peer Support

-All participants spoke of the support they have received from fellow graduate students when performing computational tasks.
-The students described how, when they are unsure of how to complete a computational task for their research, they turn to fellow graduate students for help.
+All participants spoke of the support they had received from fellow graduate students when performing computational tasks.
+The students described how, when they are unsure of how to complete a computational task for their research, they turned to fellow graduate students for help.
 Participants described instances when the computational tasks required of them were beyond their current knowledge or occasions when they had attempted to complete a problem with all of their knowledge and sought out help from a fellow graduate student.
-For example, Kelly, an Animal Range Science master’s student, shared that when she reaches a point in coding when she doesn't know how to do something she turns to one of her lab-mates:
+For example, Kelly, an Animal Range Science master’s student, shared that when she reached a point in coding when she doesn't know how to do something she turned to one of her lab-mates:

 I've been to a point where I didn't know how to do something with my knowledge or what I can find online, and then I'll go to one of my lab-mates.